tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 - Greater benefit for getting kills.
 Xeno corpses when recovered can be converted into req points for top-tier equipment, killing particular castes can totally disrupt xenos' ability to function well as a team (see "dependence on unique roles staying alive") and it neuters the xeno's snowball mechanic (maturity and evolution are reset).
 	- Xenos on the other hand gain psy points for purchasing beneficial structures and Primordial evolution, however xenos have to accumulate a lot more corpses for this.
 - Easier to respec if needed.
 Marines can pick up a new weapon, get equipment sent down or briefly head shipside to swap to a whole new set of equipment.
-	- Xenos have to devolve one or more tiers then wait to evolve one or more tiers, which takes a lot of time.
+	- Xenos on the other hand  to devolve one or more tiers then wait to evolve one or more tiers, which takes a lot of time.
+- On Nuclear War: Marines losing control of their most important map area (FOB) is not too impactful as they also have a Tadpole for moving troops and can call an ERT for example.
+ - Xenos on the other hand must defend their resin silo using their relatively weaker defensive structures, and losing it can make it very difficult to comeback from.
+It's so impactful that it's often the primary win condition, rather than collecting all nuke disks and using the nuclear bomb.

 #### Similarities